litmuschaos/litmus-docs/website/docs/concepts/teaming.md

 ## Project level roles

 Each user has a default project created on user creation by the admin for which they maintain a project level `Owner` access.
-Every `Owner` has the ability to invite other users into their project with different permission levels, namely `Editor`, and `Viewer`.
+Every `Owner` has the ability to invite other users into their project with different permission levels, namely `Executor`, and `Viewer`.

 Teaming is based on the following principles and each user can have one of the 3 project roles:

 - **Owner:** One who created the project and owns it.
 Only the owner has permission to manage(invite or remove) the members in his/her project.
-The owner can schedule chaos experiments, update and delete chaos experiments.
+The owner can create resources such as infrastructures, probes, hubs, experiments, etc, schedule chaos experiments, update and delete chaos experiments.They have both create and execute perimissions.
-- **Editor:** Members invited with the editor role can do everything an owner can except for managing the project.
+- **Executor:** Members invited with the executor role only have execute and view permissions which allow them to run/stop experiments, use probes etc, they don't have any create/delete permissions.
 - **Viewer:** Members having a viewer role can only view the analytics related to the chaos experiments and the chaos experiments themselves, but are not given permission to schedule chaos experiments in the project.

 ## Role privileges